awubshet/awubshet.github.io/blog/parquet_partitions.md

 bigDf.count() = 1289831200
 ```

 Now let's save them in the parquet format.
-Save `bigDf` in the tsv format too, so that we see the disk space savings too.
+Save `bigDf` in the tsv format too, so that we see the disk space savings.
 ```scala
 //Save them in the parquet format bigDf.write.format("parquet").mode("overwrite").save("hdfs://hadoop_namenode:9000/parquet_test/mydata.parquet")